Tom is in better shape than I am. While he plays tennis twice a week, I sit in my home office and play on the computer. Need I say more?

 Relationships are never easy.
 There is a lot of give-and-take . . . good days and bad . . . ups and downs.
 We all hope for something enduring, without a shadow of change; but the very nature of relationships makes change within them inevitable.
 With intimacy and the familiarity of day-to-day living there can come a kind of complacency.
 If you’re not careful, you can begin to take each other for granted, become bored with the routine, and forget the reasons that brought you together in the first place.

-Our relationship works because we respect each other, recognize and accept our differences with patient understanding, and make allowances for any weaknesses . . . as in this particular case, my inability to compete with speed racer.
+Our relationship works because we respect and love each other without condition, recognize and accept our differences with patient understanding, and make allowances for any weaknesses . . . as in this particular case, my inability to compete with speed racer.

 Photo: pressmaster / 123RF Stock Photo.